joaoviictorti/dinvk/README.md

 [![Docs][docs-image]][docs-link]
 [![Build Status][build-image]][build-link]
 ![Apache2/MIT licensed][license-image]
-![Rust Version][rustc-image]

 A Rust library for dynamic code invocation on Windows.
 It resolves modules and exports at runtime by walking the PEB, eliminating the need for static linking or direct Win32 API calls.
-Built with `#[no_std]` support and compatible with `x64`, `x86`, `ARM64`, and `WoW64` architectures.

 ## Getting Started